Mills College at Northeastern University: Mills College Art Museum

 Open to the public, the Mills College Art Museum is home to a collection of more than 8,000 works of art—the largest permanent collection of any liberal arts college on the West Coast.
 The collection includes old masters and modern American and European prints and drawings; Asian textiles; Japanese, Ancient American, and modern ceramics; and California regionalist paintings.

 Works from the permanent collection—including pieces by Pablo Picasso, Diego Rivera, Winslow Homer, Rembrandt van Rijn, Henri Matisse, and Auguste Renoir—are displayed with a regularly hanging series of exhibitions that are designed to provoke, inspire, and even amuse.
 Mills students have an opportunity to get involved in every aspect of the museum's work, including archival research, editing, photography, design, and installations.
 Undergraduates train to become curators, putting together exhibitions with art from the collection.
 Every year art students also take on the management of the Senior and MFA exhibitions.

 Mills College Children's School

 Founded in 1926 on the Mills campus, the Children's School is the oldest laboratory school west of the Mississippi River.
-From its inception, the Children's School has had the dual mission of providing quality education for both children and adults.
+From its inception, the Children's School has had the dual function of providing education for both children and adults.
 A member of the East Bay Independent Schools Association, the Children's School is open to the children of Mills students, faculty, and staff as well as the general public.

-Since 2000 the Children's School has been housed in the Education Complex on campus.
-The facility includes generous spaces for an infant/toddler program, two preschool programs, and a kindergarten through fifth grade elementary school, each with age-appropriate playgrounds and structures.

-Undergraduate students majoring or minoring in child development, as well as graduate education students, have the unique opportunity of using the classroom for research and study under the guidance of master teachers with graduate degrees, professional credentials, and years of experience.
+Northeastern University suspended new enrollments in the Children's School in 2025 and announced that the school will close on June 30, 2026.